Web Analytics Made Easy -

 Fig.4

-a) Optimistic scenario: Long-term sustainability can be reached despite of the current population growth.
+Long-term sustainability can be reached despite of the current population growth.
 The growing population with its increasing competition and specialization leads to a boost in the health care sector and eventually to a lower average level of suffering [Ridley].
 If cultural evolution is seen as a project which reduces the average level of suffering – where otherwise the status quo would persist forever – and if the success of this project requires a larger number of contributors, then it makes sense to expand the population (middle of Fig.4).
 Transhumanism and other utopias even claim that suffering will be defeated one day, so that total welfare turns into positive territory.

+Most biologists and sociologists see overpopulation as a serious threat to the quality of human life (Human Overpopulation, Wikipedia).
 Each new person makes demands on the earth’s resources, leaving less for the rest of us.
-So, on the average, each new person diminishes the lifetime wellbeing of the rest of us [Broome 2005, 400].
+So, on average, each new person diminishes the lifetime wellbeing of the rest of us [Broome 2005, 400].

 A detailed rationale for optimistic and pessimistic scenarios can be found in The Cultural Evolution of Suffering.
 According to this investigation the pessimistic scenario is more likely than the optimistic one.